unitedstates/congress-legislators/README.md

 Because of their role in the legislative process, we also include a file executive.yaml which contains terms served by U.S. presidents (who signed legislation) and U.S. vice presidents (who are nominally the president of the Senate and occassionally cast tie-breaking votes there).

 This file has a similar structure as the legislator files.
 The file contains a list, where each entry is a person.
 Each entry is a dict with id, name, bio, and terms fields.

 The id, bio, and name fields are the same as those listed above.
+Except:

+* icpsr_prez: The numeric ICPSR identifier used in voteview.com historical roll call data when indicating the position of the President on a roll call vote.
+If the person also served in Congress, he or she will also have a regular icpsr ID with a different value.

 Each term has the following fields:

 * type: either "prez" (a presidential term) or "viceprez" (a vice presidential term).
 * start: The start date of the term.
 In modern times, typically January 20 following an election year.